rezual/nge_2_re/CONTRIBUTING.md

 Despite this, you shouldn't delete the original files!

 ## Familiarizing yourself with the Patches
+WARNING: The section below is out of date as changes are being made.

 In the the tooling ( https://github.com/rezual/nge_2_re ) you should notice two folders: `patches` and `tools`.

 The `patches` directory contains the following: